ayuhkumar/CodinggitaxSwarrnim/Semester-1/Git & GitHub/21. Git Rebase • Git Merge & Merge Conflict Revision/Notes.md

 You must manually decide the final content.

-### How to Resolve a Merge Conflict
+## How to Resolve a Merge Conflict

+Start the merge:

 ```bash
 git merge feature
 ```

-If conflict occurs:
+If a conflict occurs:

 ```bash
 git status